 Phyllis Bell Miller

-Recently retired as professor and head of Mississippi State University Fashion Design and Merchandising program, Phyllis is a former Singer Sewing Teacher and also taught as a Fulbright Scholar at the National Academy of Arts in Sofia, Bulgaria and the University of Mauritius in Port Louis.
-She is author of AutoCAD for the Apparel Industry (Fairchild, 1994), the world's first book on applying generic CAD software to the fashion industry.
-She also developed the ApparelCAD, Instant Designer International, and Display Shop software, for which she holds more than 30 copyrights.
+Recently retired as professor and head of Mississippi State University Fashion Design and Merchandising program, Phyllis is a former Singer Sewing Teacher and also taught as a Fulbright Scholar at the National Academy of Arts in Sofia, Bulgaria, and the University of Mauritius in Port Louis.
+She is author of AutoCAD for the Apparel Industry, the world's first book on applying generic CAD software to the fashion industry.
+In addition, she developed the ApparelCAD, Instant Designer International, and Display Shop software, for which she holds more than 30 copyrights.

-Sarah's passion is making knitting and crocheting accessible to everyone.
-She is known for the patience and humor with which she teaches, and for her ability to instill confidence and provide her students with a wide range of lasting skills.
+Sarah is known for the patience and humor with which she teaches and for her ability to instill confidence and provide her students with a wide range of lasting skills.
 She has taught at yarn shops and guilds, for regional and national conferences, and on Craftsy, and is now very excited to be available to a wider student audience via Zoom.

 Sarah's math and computer background and her attention to detail are apparent in her freelance work as a technical editor of both knitting and crochet patterns.

 Linda Pietz's medium of choice is fiber.
 With a BFA and teaching credentials in both Fine Arts and Arts & Crafts, she has extensive experience designing needlework, writing articles, and teaching, even designing rug-hooked portraits of 44 of the presidents!

 Linda teaches at various venues across the country including Sauder Village’s Rug Hooking Week and the Shelburne in Vermont.